-- Healthy: Thanks to the oats, banana and chia seeds, these waffles contain a good amount of fibre and healthy fats that will leave you feeling satisfied to power you up for the day!
+- Healthy: Thanks to the oats, banana and chia seeds, these waffles contain a good amount of fiber and healthy fats that will leave you feeling satisfied to power you up for the day!

 Ingredient Notes